graves/awful_aj/README.md

 This gives you the aj binary.

-Requirements
+Requirements:
-	•	Rust (use rustup if you don’t have it).
+- Rust (use rustup if you don’t have it).
-	•	Diesel CLI if you want to reset or migrate the session DB.
+- Diesel CLI if you want to reset or migrate the session DB.
-	•	Python 3.11 and pytorch 2.4.0.
+- Python 3.11 and pytorch 2.4.0.

-The model (all-mini-lm-l12-v2) will be downloaded automatically into your platform’s config directory (thanks to directories):
+The BERT embeddings model (all-mini-lm-l12-v2) will be downloaded automatically into your platform’s config directory:
-	•	macOS: ~/Library/Application Support/com.awful-sec.aj/
+- macOS: `~/Library/Application Support/com.awful-sec.aj/`
-	•	Linux: ~/.config/aj/
+- Linux: `~/.config/aj/`
-	•	Windows: C:\Users\YOU\AppData\Roaming\awful-sec\aj/
+- Windows: `C:\Users\YOU\AppData\Roaming\awful-sec\aj/`

 ---